Who Is Responsible? Self-Adaptation Under Multiple Concurrent Failures With Unknown Faults in Complex Robotic Systems: Introduction

 \section{Introduction}

-In recent years, the field of robotics has witnessed a significant shift from operating in structured environments to handling dynamic and unpredictable settings.
-Thus, robots increasingly need to react to unforeseen circumstances during runtime.
-To tackle this challenge, several recent papers applied techniques from the field of self-adaptive systems to robotic applications \cite{silva_mros_2023, alberts_rebet_2024, filippone_handling_2024, cheng_ac-ros_2020, silva_rosa_2025}.
-These approaches aim to automatically \revtext{handle} failures, errors, or environmental changes, which are often summarised under the term uncertainties in robotic contexts.
+In recent years, the field of robotics has witnessed a significant shift from operating in structured environments to handling dynamic and even unpredictable settings.
+Thus, robots increasingly need to dynamically adapt to runtime circumstances by e.g., reconfiguring, starting, or stopping software components.
+To tackle this challenge, several recent works applied techniques from the field of self-adaptive systems to robotic applications \cite{silva_mros_2023, alberts_rebet_2024, filippone_handling_2024, cheng_ac-ros_2020, silva_rosa_2025}.
+These approaches aim to automatically handle failures or environmental changes.
 Most of these approaches rely on the commonly used \ac{mapek} feedback loop \cite{kephart_vision_2003}, in which a managing system monitors and adapts a managed system consisting of the robot software.

-Modern robotic systems are composed of tightly interconnected components \revtext{that} depend on continuous data exchange.
+Modern robotic systems are composed of tightly interconnected components that depend on continuous data exchange \cite{silva_suave_2023, imrie_aloft_2024, wiedholz_sunset_2026}.
 For example, most autonomous robot or drone systems contain multiple sensors like RGB and depth cameras, sensor fusion modules, and machine learning models responsible for perception tasks.
-As a result, \revtext{an anomalous behaviour} in one component can easily cascade across the system, manifesting as multiple simultaneous symptoms.
-For instance, if a drone’s camera fails, downstream modules such as sensor fusion and perception models can no longer produce valid data, leading to several detected symptoms at once.
-Similarly, a single symptom can be caused by different \revtext{sources of} uncertainties requiring fundamentally different adaptation strategies.
-E.g., when a perception model becomes uncertain about its predictions, the underlying \revtext{source of} uncertainty often lies not in the model itself but in upstream input quality \,---\, either due to degraded sensor data or misalignment during sensor fusion.
+As a result, anomalous behavior in one component can easily cascade across the system, manifesting as multiple simultaneous or system-level failures \cite{timperleyROBUST221Bugs2024}.